Last updated November 24, 2022

 These services are usually offered for a small fee.
 Also, each Army post has an MWR (Morale, Welfare, and Recreation) office that runs these programs.
 They also sometimes offer classes, festivals, outdoor activities, travel programs, and sporting events.

 In addition, the MWR office also typically has discounted tickets to major attractions such as Disney and Sea World.

 Military Allowances and Extra Pay

-In many instances, single soldiers are not allowed to live off post until they reach a certain rank.
+In many instances, single soldiers cannot live off-post until they reach a certain rank.
 All married soldiers are allowed to live off post regardless of rank.

-He will also earn a subsistence allowance (BAS).
-Single soldiers do not earn BAS as they are able to eat in the dining hall for free.
-This allowance is several hundred dollars and is not taxable.
-It is subject to change on an annual basis.
+A soldier will also earn a subsistence allowance (BAS).
+This allowance for enlisted is just over $400/month in 2022 and is not taxable.
+It is subject to change on an annual basis based on food costs.

-If he has a specialty (such as being airborne), he can also receive extra pay each month for this.
-When he is deployed, he may also receive imminent danger pay, location pay and family separation allowance.
-Usually, all of his pay while he is deployed is tax-free.
+While deployed, they may also receive imminent danger pay, location pay, and family separation allowance.
+Usually, all pay while deployed is tax-free.

-This is also true for any re-enlistment bonus if he re-enlists while deployed in a hazardous area.
-However, bonuses that were earned stateside but are paid while he is overseas will still be taxable.
+This is also true for any re-enlistment bonus if a soldier re-enlists while deployed in a hazardous area.
+However, bonuses earned stateside but paid while overseas will still be taxable.

 Frequently asked questions about pay are answered here.